But, how does copywriting research work?

 When doing any form of research, it’s best to get your data from a variety of places.
-People will not always voice their true opinions using specific methods, so it’s always best to use a variety of different places to get your information from.
+People will not always voice their true opinions, so it’s always best to use a variety of different places to get your information from.

-- What is currently trending within the market you are writing for?
+- What is currently trending in the industry you are writing for?

-To find this, there are lots of popular market-specific blogs and news sites.
-Make sure to browse through these before writing your copy.
+There are lots of popular market-specific blogs and news sites where current trends can be found.
+Make sure to browse through them before writing your copy.

-Google trends is also a great tool to gauge what topics are trending and which ones are dying.
+Google trends is also a great tool to gauge what topics are trending and which ones are losing traction.

-On a side note, if you’re not an expert in the industry you’re writing about, make sure to get an expert within the company to check it once you’re finished writing it.
-This will prevent you from making any mistakes that will cause the company to lose credibility.
+On a side note – if you’re not an expert on the industry you’re writing about, make sure to get an expert within the company to check the copy once you’re finished writing it.
+This will prevent you from making any mistakes that could cause the company to lose credibility.

 - Where is your target audience?

-The data isn’t perfect but it will show you what things will completely flop, and what people are searching for.
+The data isn’t perfect but it will show you what people are (and, more importantly, aren’t) searching for.

-Read more about keyword research in this post (coming soon)
+Read more about keyword research in this post.

 Also, make sure to read up on social media user statistics.
 Some channels are better for certain audience demographics than others.

-As well as this, check the google search results to see if the keywords you target are directed towards the right search intent.
+The google search results are also worth checking, to see if the keywords you target focus on the right search intent.

-For example, if all pages are blog posts, and you’re writing content for a sales page, it’s best to go for another keyword.
-It’s the same the other way around too!
+For example, if all pages are blog posts and you’re writing content for a sales page, it shows that your page won’t match the intent of the search.

 - How do I prove my claims?

-Make sure you get great looking pictures if you are focussing your copy on the design.
-Make sure you get statistics that will back up your story if you are going with fact-based persuasion.
+Make sure you get great looking pictures if you are focusing your copy on the design.
+Make sure you get statistics that will back up your story and claims about the results.

 Copywriting research tips and tricks

 If you can’t get first-hand experience with a product, then reading reviews that actual customers have written is worth its weight in gold.
-This will help you see what makes your product stand out from the crowd.
-This is good to do regardless of whether or not you have first-hand experience.
+This will help you see what makes your product stand out from the crowd, as well as understand the product’s shortcomings.

 Research can take a very long time.
 Make sure you develop a process to complete your research thoroughly and within a reasonable timeframe.
-This doesn’t mean you should rush it, just don’t get too carried away or paralyze yourself about unimportant details.
+This doesn’t mean you should rush it, just don’t get too carried away on unimportant details.

-As you can see, there’s a lot more that goes into copywriting research than just thinking about what people may want.
-You need to develop a system that allows you to thoroughly research everything you need to know to write the best copy you can.
+As you can see, there’s a lot more that goes into copywriting research than just thinking about what people may want and writing copy based on this.
+You need to develop a system that allows you to thoroughly and quickly research everything you need to know to write the best copy you can.

-Hopefully, this article on copywriting research has given you enough of a headstart to start developing your own copywriting research strategy.
-Good luck implementing and enjoy the rest of your day!
+Hopefully, this article has given you enough of a head start to start developing your own copywriting research strategy.